The Relay Proxy

 This topic explains what the Relay Proxy is and how to use it.

 The Relay Proxy is a small Go application that connects to the LaunchDarkly streaming API and proxies that connection to clients within an organization's network.

 The Relay Proxy lets multiple servers connect to a local stream instead of making a large number of outbound connections to LaunchDarkly's streaming service (

 stream.launchdarkly.com).
+Each of your servers connects only to the Relay Proxy, and the Relay Proxy maintains the connection to LaunchDarkly.
 You can configure the Relay Proxy to carry multiple environment streams from multiple projects.

 We recommend using the Relay Proxy if you have certain specific configuration requirements, which are explained below.
 If you don't meet those requirements, using the Relay Proxy is optional.

 Here are some common use cases for the Relay Proxy: